 According to DHS, among the potential indicators that a person might be a victim of human trafficking are:

-- Signs of being denied food, water, sleep or medical care
+- Signs of being denied food, water, sleep or medical care; and

 While potential indicators for victims are well documented, identifying the perpetrators is more difficult.